Tahir Whitehead

-Tahir Ali Whitehead (born April 2, 1990) is a former American football linebacker.
-He played college football for Temple University, and was drafted by the Detroit Lions in the fifth round of the 2012 NFL Draft.
+Tahir Ali Whitehead (born April 2, 1990) is an American former professional football linebacker.
+He played college football for the Temple Owls and was selected by the Detroit Lions of the National Football League (NFL) in the fifth round of the 2012 NFL draft.
+He also played for the Oakland Raiders, Carolina Panthers, and Arizona Cardinals.

-Early years
+Early life

 A native of Newark, New Jersey, Whitehead played high school football at West Side High School, where he was part of the team that won the 2007 state sectional championship.

 College career

 Whitehead played four years for Temple from 2008 through 2011.
 After primarily playing on special teams as a freshman and sophomore, Whitehead carved out a starting role in the 2010 season and finished sixth on an 8–4 Temple team with 56 tackles, including 7.5 tackles for a loss.
 As a senior in 2011, Whitehead had 70 tackles, five sacks, and 13.5 tackles-for-loss for a Temple team that went 9–4 and won a bowl game for the first time since 1979.
 Whitehead was named a Second Team All-MAC selection following the season.